fennecJ/VLSI-Assembler/Readme.md

-# An simple assembler for cpu used in course VLSI ckt design
+# A simple assembler for cpu used in course VLSI ckt design

 ### Usage:
 Clone the repo and make.